KazuoYanagimoto/Hello-World/README.md

 bower install
 ```

-3 - Say 'grunt' to your command-line.
+3: Say 'grunt' to your command-line.

 ```shell
 grunt
 ```

+### Requirements
+You need to install "Compass" `>=1.0.0` and "Sass-globbing" to work on grunt task(s).
+To install [Compass](http://compass-style.org/install/) and [Sass-globbing](https://github.com/chriseppstein/sass-globbing/blob/master/README.markdown).
+Please, follow these instructions.